 - Bad sitting posture (usually associated with aforementioned TV) - spinal and hip stress can be a big factor in baby's uterine position

-- Home renovations - I had to learn the hard way; you definitely can rebuild your house and have a pregnant wife, but no way should you - it's much too big of a mental and emotional distraction, even if all the mess, noise, paint/carpet fumes and disruption don't get to you - one thing about pregnancy and natural birth - you've got to be there
+- Home renovations - I had to learn the hard way; you definitely can rebuild your house and have a pregnant wife, but no way should you - it's much too big of a mental and emotional distraction, even if all the mess, noise, paint/carpet fumes and disruption don't get to you.
+One thing about pregnancy and natural birth - you've got to be there through the whole thing

-- Pesticides in foods - in other words, incorporate as many organic foods into your diet as possible
+- Pesticides in foods - in other words, incorporate as many organic foods into your diet as possible, particularly when they are fat-soluble ones like eggs and dairy

 You also need to avoid negative or fear-based thinkers.
 Fear is diametrically opposed to love and love is the main nutrient baby needs.
 For example, some "experts" see everything in terms of risk, consequences, worst-case scenario, and avoidance of harm.
 For sure, you need to be informed and prepared (you can't stick your head in the sand and hope everything will be fine), but you also need to focus on perfection and to trust your body and what it can do when well enough prepared.

-The Pink Kit is the only "do-it-yourself" programme I am aware of aside from Body Electronics that can make such radical changes in a woman's body, and it was developed right here in New Zealand!
-If there's one "product" I can recommend to help achieve a natural child birth, this is it.
+Birthing Better (formerly called The Pink Kit) is the only "do-it-yourself" programme I am aware of aside from Body Electronics that can make such radical changes in a woman's body, and it was developed right here in New Zealand!
+If there's one "product" I can recommend to help achieve a natural childbirth, this is it.
 In conjunction with the nutrition and emotional release methods we use in Body Electronics, it can be even better.

 Natural Preconception, Birth, and Babycare Links